 He teaches Geographic Information Science and Systems and is a co-author of the best-selling book of that name.

-He has been involved in: over 50 research grants (totalling over £20 million); postgraduate supervision of more than 50 Ph.D. students (most funded by research councils).
-Publications include eighteen books, over 150 refereed journal articles and contributions to edited collections.
+He has been involved in: 57 research grants (totalling £25,008,700) and 3 teaching grants (totalling £2,378,259); postgraduate supervision of 68 Ph.D. students (most funded by research councils).
+Publications include 3 books, 119 refereed journal articles and 79 contributions to edited collections.
 Academic and editorial duties have included past editorship of two journals and current membership of five editorial boards.
-He has held eleven externally-funded visiting appointments.
-He has taken strategic roles in two centres of excellence in teaching and learning); and made major commitments to administration in four leading university departments.
+He has held fifteen externally-funded visiting appointments.
+He has taken strategic roles in two centres of excellence in teaching and learning and made major commitments to administration in four leading university departments.

 2000-present Professor of Geographic Information Science, UCL